Skip to main content

 For more details about this Organisation and their project, you can click the link above

-Nottingham City Council in partnership with community fundraising platform Spacehive launch an exciting opportunity to empower local people to fundraise to develop capital projects across Nottingham communities.
+Nottingham City Council in partnership with community fundraising platform Spacehive has developed this scheme to empower local people raise money to improve community venue across Nottingham.
+UKSPF funds will match what is raised by local communities.